nativestack/react-cardpointe-gateway/README.md

 CardConnect's Hosted iFrame Tokenizer solution captures code (HTML, JavaScript, and Java) associated with a CardSecure token value of a credit number within an iFrame.
 Per the Payment Card Industry (PCI) Data Security Standards, a merchant's PCI compliance requirements are reduced when encasing token functionality in an iFrame hosted by CardSecure.

-## Product Under Development and Being Tested
+## Product in Testing

 We are working with CardConnect to provide a fully customizeable and PCI compliant solution for modern web frameworks.
-We did not expect this package to be as popular as it turned out to be.
-We are still testing the features in this package and working to make it compatible across as many different platforms as possible.
-Please contact us at **(628) 400 2701** or email us at **Support@NativeStack.io** for help implementing this service into your project until we have ths package ready.
+We did not expect this package to be as popular as it turned out to be this early on.
+We are currently testing the features in this package and working to make it compatible across as many different frameworks as possible.
+Please contact us at **(628) 400 2701** or email us at **Support@NativeStack.io** for help implementing this service into your project until we have this package ready.

 ### Changelog & Updates

+-   Sunday 10 May 2020 v1.4.4: [CardConnect Hosted iFrame **Optional Parameters**](https://developer.cardconnect.com/hosted-iframe-tokenizer#optional-parameters) can be passed into the component as `tokenProps` to append to the `url` used in the request to obtain the secure tokenizer.
+[See the complete list of Supported Optional Parameters](#Supported)
--   Sunday 10 May 2020: Full hosted iFrame react component is working with a working example application `</App>`.
+-   Sunday 10 May 2020 v1.4.2: Fully hosted iFrame react component is working with a working example application `</App>`.
 Needs additional props to set additional CardPointe Hosted iFrame Configurations.
 The component returns a **token** and an **expiration date**.
 -   Saturday 9 May 2020: Initial deployments not working or tested.

 ## Installation